NumanIbnMazid/django_starter/README.md

     ![N:B: Replace `python` with `poetry run python` if using poetry.
 For example: `poetry run python manage.py runserver`]
     ```

-4. Create a `.env` file and provide required environment variables using the template `.env.example` or run `python utils/generate_env.py` to automatically generate the `.env` file.
 5. Run `python manage.py makemigrations` and `python manage.py migrate`, this will create the database tables
 6. Run `python manage.py collectstatic`, this will collect all static files
 7. Run `python manage.py runserver`
     this should start the project on port 8000.
 8. Open the app on browser by navigating the url `http://127.0.0.1:8000`

+#### Using Docker

+1. Clone the git: `git clone https://github.com/NumanIbnMazid/django_starter.git`
+2. Go into the new directory: `cd django_starter`
+3. Create a `.env` file and provide required environment variables using the template `.env.example` or run `python utils/generate_env.py` to automatically generate the `.env` file.
+4. Run command `docker-compose up` to start the project.
+5. Open the app on browser by navigating the url `http://127.0.0.1:8000`

 ## Features